 Derrick Becker (trumpet) is an in-demand player on the local and national scene.
-He currently tours the country with the Zac Brown Band as a member of the Grooveline Horns, and also performs with Sauce The Band and the Collin Shook-tet.
-Mr. Becker also leads his own quintet, and can frequently be heard in Austin at the Elephant Room.
+He has toured the country with the Zac Brown Band as a member of the Grooveline Horns, and performed with Sauce The Band and the Collin Shook-tet.
+Derrick has recently relocated to Portland, Oregon.

 Scott Benner (saxophone) earned his BM in Jazz Performance from UNT and played in the famed One O’Clock Lab Band, and then a Masters in Music Composition at Texas State University.
 As an in-demand saxophonist, Mr. Benner has played with Natalie Cole, Baker’s Dozen, and the Austin Symphony, among many others.

 Norm Bergeron (drums) is Director of Percussion Studies and Audio Engineering at Temple College in Temple, Texas, and an alumnae of the famed UNT One O’Clock Lab Band.
 He has performed with Al Jarreau, Poncho Sanchez, Steve Reich, and numerous others.
 Mr. Bergeron is a proud endorser of Vic Firth Drumsticks and Aquarian Drumheads.